KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

         3. Drag **_one_** of the following files to the *Copy Files* list in this new build phase:
 	          - `MoltenVK/macOS/dynamic/libMoltenVK.dylib` *(macOS)*
 	          - `MoltenVK/iOS/dynamic/libMoltenVK.dylib` *(iOS)*
+	          - `MoltenVK/tvOS/dynamic/libMoltenVK.dylib` *(tvOS)*

-   - Alternately, you may create your own installation mechanism to install either the `MoltenVK/macOS/dynamic/libMoltenVK.dylib` or `MoltenVK/iOS/dynamic/libMoltenVK.dylib` file into a standard *macOS* or *iOS* system library folder on the user's device.
+   - Alternately, you may create your own installation mechanism to install one of the `MoltenVK/macOS/dynamic/libMoltenVK.dylib`, `MoltenVK/iOS/dynamic/libMoltenVK.dylib`, or `MoltenVK/tvOS/dynamic/libMoltenVK.dylib` file into a standard *macOS*, *iOS*, or *tvOS* system library folder on the user's device.

 7. When a *Metal* app is running from *Xcode*, the default ***Scheme*** settings reduce performance.
 To improve performance and gain the benefits of *Metal*, perform the